mvolkmann/blog/src/smalltalk.md

 res := WebClient httpGet: 'https://pokeapi.co/api/v2/pokemon/pikachu'.
 ```

-The value of the variable `res` above is a `WebResponse` object.
+The variable `res` above will refer to a `WebResponse` object.
-It has many instance variables including:
+This has many instance variables including:

 - `code` - status code such as 200
 - `content` - response body